-Gunmen kill Pastor, 2 sons in Plateau
+Gunmen kill pastor, 2 sons in Plateau

 “The command has commenced an investigation to unravel those behind the attack,” he said.

-Mr Song Moro, the Youth Leader of the community alleged that the incident was a reprisal attack following the killing of three youths in the community.
+The Youth Leader of the community, Mr. Song Moro, alleged that the incident was a reprisal attack following the killing of three Fulani youths in the community.

-”Trouble started when some suspected kidnappers were arrested last Wednesday which is our market day, but later escaped in the hands of some vigilantes who were to keep them before the arrival of security operatives.
+He said: “Trouble started when some suspected Fulani kidnappers were arrested last Wednesday, which is our market day, but later escaped in the hands of Fulani vigilante, who were to keep them before the arrival of security operatives.

 “The situation degenerated into an argument and later escalated to a clash leading to the death of three Fulani youths despite several meetings and appeals for calm.

-”We suspect that that the situation led to this attack on an innocent family that knew nothing about last Wednesday’s incident,” he said.
+“We suspect that the situation led to this attack on an innocent family that knows nothing about last Wednesday’s incident.”

-Moro said that the bodies of the pastor and his sons had been buried today amid tension and tight security in Ganawuri axis.
+Moro said the bodies of the pastor and his sons had been buried amid tension and tight security in the Ganawuri axis.

 Disclaimer